 It may be that Linden Lab moved the reflections onto a different graphics layer and the VR Mod code folks might be able to fix that… but it might also partially explain why there is a big frame rate drop in the EEP viewers… as we already know that turning off the UI layer improves frame rate a LOT…. just speculation at the moment but still… interesting.

 Looks like its an issue in Linden Lab (and hence Firestorm) EEP code changes.. as it can be observed in the standard non-VR Mod viewers.
-If you place your avatar so its at an angle (e.g. on a pose stand) and go into Mouselook mode you can see the reflections are wrong… as in the following image…
+It is rather obvious in VR Mode, but can also be seen in a standard view… if you place your avatar so its at an angle (e.g. on a pose stand and rotate it sideways) and go into Mouselook mode you can see the reflections are wrong… setup as in the following image…

 The issues is in the Linden Lab EEP code and is reported at https://jira.secondlife.com/browse/BUG-229181 and https://jira.firestormviewer.org/browse/FIRE-29972